 Antidepressants

-Getting to the doctor – seeking help for depression
+Getting to the doctor: Seeking help for depression

-People may feel depressed for a long time before seeing a doctor.
-Often it’s only looking back that they realise how long they had been struggling, in some cases for many years or even since childhood.
-Typically people seek help when things are at crisis point.
-It can be difficult for people to recognise the signs of depression, to know that treatments exist that might help, or to admit that something is wrong.
+Typically, people seek help when things are at crisis point.
+It can be difficult for people to recognise signs of depression, to know that treatments exist that might help, or to admit that something is wrong.

-Asking a doctor for help with emotional distress can feel a big step.
-Gerry said the hardest part was accepting that he had depression and needed help with things.
-Going to the doctor was a positive step - he felt he was ‘tackling things head on’.
+Gerry said the hardest part was accepting that he had depression and needed help.
+Going to the doctor was a positive step: he felt he was ‘tackling things head on’.

 Lucy X accepted that she needed help and talking about it with the doctor can be a very difficult step.